lolooppo/maze_runner_v2/README.md

 ### Installation:
-install any MinGW c++ compiler and set up opengl library, then install the project and finally run it. if you face any installation problem just follow this [video](https://www.youtube.com/watch?v=14atQ1GTNYg&t=2s).
+Install any MinGW c++ compiler and set up opengl library, then install the project and finally run it. if you face any installation problem just follow this [video](https://www.youtube.com/watch?v=14atQ1GTNYg&t=2s).